kwakubiney/remixify/README.md

 2. Run `python manage.py runworker` to start a `celery` worker in another terminal.

 3. Run `python manage.py runserver` to start developer server.

-Project has been hosted on Heroku and is currently available on desktop but not accessible on mobile.
-Also, application is currently in `development mode`.
-More information available on https://developer.spotify.com/documentation/web-api/guides/development-extended-quota-modes/ .
-If you are interested in using my application for the mean time, use this dummy account.

-## Username : jsooley@gmail.com
-## Password : superstore?